DineshReddy7799/Flappy-Bird/README.md

 ## How to Run

-1. Ensure that you have the NEAT configuration file (`config-feedforward.txt`) in the project directory.
+1. Ensure the NEAT configuration file (`config-feedforward.txt`) is in the project directory.
 2. Run the main script:

    ```bash